 Many assets, however, are exempt from liquidation.
 Small assets, such as furniture, have minimal to no liquidation value and can be kept.
 Larger assets, such as a vehicle or home, are counted as collateral for a loan and will therefore have no value to the trustee.
 The debtor gets to keep assets that are considered exempt.

-Chapter 7 may be right for you if you mainly have consumer loans and assets that are minimal.
+Chapter 7 may be right for you if you mainly have consumer loans and minimal assets.
 This form of bankruptcy is limited, however.
 If you are a high-income individual, you may not be eligible.
 Eligibility is determined by taking the means test.

 There are also limits on how frequently a debtor can file for Chapter 7.
 If you have received a discharge through Chapter 7 within the last 8 years or through Chapter 13 within the last 6 years, your Chapter 7 petition will not be accepted.